samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 30.

 ***Free Casting.*** Whenever you cast a spell with a level 1–4 spell slot, roll 1d4.
-If the number you roll is the same as the slot’s level, the slot isn’t expended.
+If the number you roll is the same as the slot's level, the slot isn't expended.

 ---